Securing the box using iptables and the 'recent' module

 iptables -N ICMPFILTER

-iptables -A ICMPFILTER -m state --state NEW -p icmp --icmp-type time-exceeded -j RETURN
+iptables -A ICMPFILTER -m conntrack --ctstate NEW -p icmp --icmp-type time-exceeded -j RETURN

-iptables -A ICMPFILTER -m state --state NEW -p icmp --icmp-type destination-unreachable -j RETURN
+iptables -A ICMPFILTER -m conntrack --ctstate NEW -p icmp --icmp-type destination-unreachable -j RETURN

 iptables -A ICMPFILTER -p icmp -j DROP